manafire/ticketevolution-ruby/lib/docs/introduction.markdown

 All API documentation can be found at [http://developer.ticketevolution.com](http://developer.ticketevolution.com/).

 _WARNING: This gem is not ready for prime time.
-Some of the endpoints have not been added and a few implementation details have yet to be worked out._
+The transactions endpoint has not been added and a few implementation details have yet to be worked out.
+Known issues and missing functionality are documented in the [Github Issues](https://github.com/ticketevolution/ticketevolution-ruby/issues)._

 **Rubies supported**